ycrc/ycrc.github.io/docs/clusters-at-yale/guides/conda.md

 # If you encounter repeated conda pack errors of the above type, it can be easier
 #   just to clean out your entire '~/.conda/pkgs' contents.
 # Conda only uses its 'pkgs' folder for temporary storage, so if you are not building
-#   or packing environments and can be safely deleted.
+#   or packing environments it can be safely deleted.
 After making sure you have
 #   no actively building or packing conda processes, do:
 /bin/rm -r $USER/.conda/pkgs/*
 ```